open-sauced/intro/README.md

 We encourage you to contribute to OpenSauced!
 All contributors are required to abide by our [Code of Conduct](https://github.com/open-sauced/.github/blob/main/CODE_OF_CONDUCT.md).

-Please check out the [Contributing Guidelines](./docs/CONTRIBUTING.md) for information on how to contribute to this intro repository.
+- For information on how to contribute to the intro repository, check out the [Contributing Guidelines](./docs/CONTRIBUTING.md).

-To translate our Intro to Open Source or Becoming a Maintainer course, check out our [🌐 i18n Guidelines](./docs/i18n-guidelines.md).
+- To translate our Intro to Open Source or Becoming a Maintainer course, check out our [🌐 i18n Guidelines](./docs/i18n-guidelines.md).

 ## **🍕 Community**